-Parameter Description enabled Default: false A boolean flag to indicate that Label Distribution Protocol (LDP) is enabled.
+Parameter Description enabled Synopsis: true or false Default: false A boolean flag to indicate that Label Distribution Protocol (LDP) is enabled.
 Prerequisite: MPLS must be enabled before enabling LDP.
-Prerequisite: MPLS static bindings must be removed before enabling LDP. holdtime { holdtime } Default: 180 The time (in seconds) for which a Label Distribution Protocol (LDP) session is maintained in the absence of LDP messages from the session peer.
+Prerequisite: MPLS static bindings must be removed before enabling LDP. holdtime { holdtime } Default: 180 The session holdtime (in seconds), used as the keepalive timeout to maintain the Label Distribution Protocol (LDP) session in the absence of LDP messages from the session peer.